porsager/wright/README.md

 - Patches your JS, CSS and Static Assets on change without losing app state
 - Uses the Chrome Debugger Protocol to replace the source files in the VM
 - Convenient CLI/JS API for lightweight build systems / npm scripts
-- Fallback to regular refresh if the Chrome Debugger Protocol is not available
+- Fallback to regular refresh in all other browsers

 ## Framework Support